PortableApps/Launcher/Other/Source/Manual/topics/languages.rst

 variables in this table have ``PortableApps.com`` prefixed to them, see :ref:`ref-envsub-language` for the full names.)

-I (Chris) am also not certain at the moment about whether LocaleName will be using the PortableApps.com Platform locale filenames or the LocaleWinName version converted to mixed case.
-Normally these will be the same, but there are a few
-exceptions:

-* SerbianLatin (Platform) vs. Serbian (LocaleWinName)
-* PortugueseBrazilian (Platform) vs. PortugueseBR (LocaleWinName)
-* ChineseTraditional (Platform) vs. TradChinese (LocaleWinName)
-* ChineseSimplified (Platform) vs. SimpChinese (LocaleWinName)

-With the transition to Unicode I suspect Serbian may split into Serbian and SerbianLatin for the two scripts, Cyrillic and Latin.

-At the moment, I think that the LocaleWinName variant is the one which will be being used, but I am not certain.
-For simplicity of generation of the table, as the mixed case variants of LocaleWinName do not exist in the files yet, I have shown the Platform's names in the LocaleName table.

 **Note:** :env:`PortableApps.comLocaleName` will be in uppercase for users of the PortableApps.com Platform 2.0 Beta 4 and earlier.
 If this matters, you may need to use the :ini-section:`[LanguageStrings]` section.